OpenDSA/OpenDSA/RST/source/Shellsort.rst

 run more efficiently than others.
 In particular, the choice of increments described above :math:`(2^k, 2^{k-1}, \ldots, 4, 2, 1)` turns out to be relatively inefficient.
-You should notice for example that all elements in a given 8 increment sublist are also part of some 4 increment sublist, which are all in turn elements of the same 2 increment sublist.
+You should notice for example that all records in a given 8 increment sublist are also part of some 4 increment sublist, which are all in turn records of the same 2 increment sublist.
 So there is no "crossover" between sublists as the increments reduce.
 A better choice is the following series based on ":math:`3n+1`":